slobzheninov/Glyphs-Scripts/README.md

 ### Toggle Italic
 Toggles between upright and italic masters in current tab.
 Expects that italic and upright masters have the same axes values, except for different 'ital' or 'slnt'.
 I use it with cmd+§.
+Same as Toggle Axis N, except for it doesn't care what number italic axis is.

 ### Demo Instance Generator
 Generates instances with limited character set (customizable) from active instances.
 Adds “Demo” suffix, removes features and OT classes depending on the character set.